 - The audit starts with all bins empty and runs for a period previously agreed upon by your organization and Planeet.
-It ends the day a Planeet member examines the discards at your premises.
+It ends the day a Planeet member picks up and examines the discards.

 - All discarded material will be inspected based on weight and reported by type (trash, organics, paper, cardboard, corrugated cardboard, beverage containers, cans, metal, recyclable plastic, batteries, e-waste, and waste).

-- All data is recorded in a spreadsheet to establish total material discarded by composition, weight, and type.
-Zero waste metrics are applied to the calculation to establish current and potential diversion, capture, and contamination rates.
+- All data is recorded in a spreadsheet to establish the total material discarded by composition, weight, and type.
+Zero waste metrics are applied to the calculation to establish current and potential diversion, capture, contamination rates, and greenhouse gas emissions.